Flowers are blooming, the grass is green and lush, and trees are bursting with new leaves… Don’t you just love this time of year?

 When the pollen count is out of control, all you want to do is hide in an air conditioned room until fall.
 Unfortunately, that probably won’t help.

-You might think your air conditioning system will filter out all those nasty allergens from the air, but without the right air filters for allergies, you’ll still be sniffling and sneezing your way through the season.
+You might think your air conditioning system will remove those nasty allergens from the air.
+But without the right air filters for allergies, you’ll still be sniffling and sneezing your way through the season.

 And it’s not just pollen you need to worry about!
 The summer heat and humidity make the conditions ripe for the growth of mold and mildew, which can also bring on allergy symptoms.